 Water fasting is a practice that has been around for hundreds of years.
-It has grown in popularity as a quick way to lose weight.
-Some water fasting advocates even claim that it can cure cancer, help you live longer, and make your brain function better.
-However, health experts warn against the dangers of doing a 7 day water fast without supervision.
+It has grown in popularity as a quick way of losing weight.
+Some water fasting advocates even claim it can cure cancer, help you live longer, and make your brain function better.
+However, health experts warn against the dangers of doing a seven-day water fast without supervision.

-This article will cover everything there is to know about this practice.
-In addition to finding out what a 7 day fast is, you will learn how it works, who should not try it, the risks associated with water fasting for seven days at a time, and also some potential benefits.
+This article covers everything you need to know about this practice.
+In addition to finding out what a seven-day fast is, you will learn how it works, who shouldn’t try it, the risks associated with water fasting for seven days at a time, and the potential benefits.

 What Is Water Fast?

-As its name suggests, a water fast involves consuming no food but only water (10).
+As its name suggests, a water fast involves consuming no food and only drinking water (10).
 Some variations of this diet allow unsweetened black coffee and green tea.
-This helps break the monotony of drinking plain water for a whole week.
+This helps break the monotony of drinking plain water for an entire week.
 While on this fast, you’re also allowed to balance electrolytes by licking pure pink Himalayan salt.